discord-docs/ddocs-backend/README.md

 ## Working with EF Core
 This project uses EF Core to communicate between the application and postgres.
 To use this system propery you will need a few prerequisites:

+In order to run any ef commands on the project you must have the env variable `CONNECTION_STRING` set to the postgres connection string.

 #### Add EntityFramework dotnet tool
 ```
 $> dotnet tool install --global dotnet-ef